Making the Cloud Decision

 The Financial Element

-Often enough we find that the reason we are having a discussion about cloud is due to financial pressures or even "the CFO/CBO is making me.”
+Often enough we find that the reason we are having a discussion about cloud is due to financial pressures or even "the CFO/CBO is making me."
 While one could conduct a purely financially driven analysis based on TCO and/or ROI, actually quantifying service and security related risks in financial terms is hard at best.
-Never the less, the economics of the solution are still very important.
+Nevertheless, the economics of the solution are still very important.
 One should build a cost model to gain a clear picture of the costs and compare it to the present or other alternative solutions.

-A factor unique to cloud financial modeling is the ability to factor in variations in demand which result in highly variable needs for compute infrastructure.
+A factor unique to cloud financial modeling is the ability to factor in variations in demand that result in highly variable needs for compute infrastructure.
 Education often sees substantial swings in demand across the academic year and cloud solutions that ramp resources up and down based on demand can result in cost savings.
 On the other hand, we have seen large deployments with generally even, predictable loads for which the financial model for a three year capital acquisition actually made more sense - the supporting infrastructure already existed (data center and related infrastructure, systems administration staff) and had adequate capacity.